Information Disclosure and Promotion Policy Design for Platforms

 Consider the last expression in \eqref{eq:simplifyingPayoffComparison}.
 The second term is less than $\frac{T\epsilon}{2}$ for all $T$.
-We complete the proof by showing the existence of $\bar{T}$ such that for all $T>\bar{T}$ the first term is less than $\frac{T\epsilon}{2}$.
+We complete the proof by showing the existence of $\bar{T}$ such that for all $T>\bar{T}$ the first term is less than $KT\epsilon$ for some fixed $K>0$.
 That is: